Extra5enS/parallelism_theory/false_sharing/READMR.md

 ## Why flase sharing exist

-False sharing problem connect with cache.
-2 var may place at the same cachline.
+False sharing problem connect with cache. both variables may place at the same cachline.
+If the value changes in one thread, it must also be changed in the cache of another (loading from memory).
+Example: 2 variables of 32bit each can fall into the same 64bit long cacheline.

+## Little update to avoid this problem

+Let's fill the empty part of the line with unused variables.
+Then two variables will not be able to get into the same line and generate cashmises.
+Here we made a test that checked whether the performance of the algorithm tied to the cache improves.

 ## Resultes